yichuan520030910320/CPU_ACM_2021/README.md

 # **Test on FPGA**

-the best result at the frequence of 100HZ
+the best result at the frequence of 100HZ（higher frequence should be tested）

 ![image-20211124112258239.png](https://s2.loli.net/2022/01/15/IjC7RtmonDJFLvi.png)